AnimeJeff/Kyokou/README.md

 implement the download page
 specify number of threads
-listview of download progress
-downloader class can take in a episode item and extract the video only extract source when needed

 implement settings page
 location of nilaoda
 theme

 player
-set auto skip times for player in the player settings button skip op optional start but must have end skip end must have start but optional end when video ends, stop video if no next video video quality select minimise before opening folder load dub?
+video quality select
+minimise before opening folder load dub?